generalui/hooks-for-redux/README.md

 ## Usage

-Tiny example, with all the key parts and no explanation, to wet your appetite:
+Tiny, complete example with no explanation to wet your appetite:

 ```jsx
 import React from 'react';